AMT-Project/project_1/README.md

 - Improving the CSS.

 # What has been added since the presentation

-Password policy has been updated.
+- CSS was fixed.
+- Password and email format verification have been re-enabled.